radzio/android-data-binding-recyclerview/README.md

 Your ViewModel (__UsersViewModel__  in my example) should have field of __ObservableArrayList<YourClass>__ type which will be bind to  recycler view.

 Next thing is __ItemViewBinder__.
 This class is used in  __BindingRecyclerViewAdapter__ for creating VieHolders and it item views bindings.
-It is example I've created __CompositeItemBinder__ in order to support two different types of items with separate item layouts.
+It is example I've created __CompositeItemBinder__ in order to support two different item types with separate layouts.
 If you want to display list with one data type you can use ItemBinderBase:

 ```java
 	public ItemBinder<YourClass> itemViewBinder()